Catskill Mountains, N.Y. Milky Way Photography

 Home>Catskill Mountains N.Y.
 Milky Way Photography

 The Catskill Mountains contain some of the darkest skies on the east coast.
-At this castle when we turned our flashlights off we could not see a thing!
-We literally could not see your hand in front of our face.
-If you don’t already know, you need dark skies to be able to see and photograph the milky way at night.
-Go to our other pages on milky way photography more details and resources.
+When we turned our flashlights off at this castle, we could not see a thing!
+We literally could not see your hand in front of our faces.
+If you don’t already know, you need dark skies to see and photograph the milky way at night.
+Go to our other pages on milky way photography for more details and resources.
 Make sure you check out the dark sky map.
-For Information and resources – Go to Dark Sky Photography Info.
-For information on how to do night sky photography go here.
+For information and resources – Go to Dark Sky Photography Info.
+For information on how to do night sky photography, go here.

-Camera – You will need a camera that you can manually control your ISO, shutter speed and aperture.
+Camera – You will need a camera to control your ISO, shutter speed, and aperture manually.

-Lens – A fast wide angle lens of 1.4 – 2.8 is ideal.
-If you use a 3.5 or higher (slower lens) you will have to increase the ISO.
-The higher the ISO the more grain or digital noise or grain that will appear in your photos.
-Nikon’s 28mm f/1.8G or Canon’s 28mm f/1.8 are good choices if you are going lens shopping for your night photography trip.
+Lens – A fast wide-angle lens of 1.4 – 2.8 is ideal.
+If you use a 3.5 or higher (slower lens), you will have to increase the ISO.
+The higher the ISO, the more grain or digital noise or grain in your photos.

 Tripod – A good sturdy tripod is essential for night photography.
-If it gets windy you will need a sturdy one and we never know what Mother Nature will bring us while we are out there.
-Keep that in mind when you buy one to go in your suitcase if you are going on a plane.
-It should be sturdy enough to withstand the wind but small enough to fit in your suitcase.
+If it gets windy, you will need a sturdy one.
+Keep that in mind; when you buy one, it should be sturdy enough to withstand the wind but small enough to fit in your suitcase.